 The growth of the Internet knows only one direction, and that is upward.
 At the end of 2015, there were over three billion people connected via the World Wide Web – and more are joining every second (ITU, 2015).
 And even though it has not yet reached everyone, its influence continues to penetrate into new areas.
 For example, 15 billion "things" have already been digitally networked via the web.
-But that is just the start of the Internet of Things (IoT).
+However, that is just the start of the Internet of Things (IoT).
 Experts from Cisco expect 50 billion devices to be interlinked via the IoT by 2020.
 The potential number of networkable objects has been estimated at 1.5 trillion.
 This includes computers, tablets and smartphones but also wearables, entertainment electronics, domestic appliances, vehicles and industrial machinery.
-And even the Internet of Things itself is only an intermediate stage: In the future, data, people, machines and processes will be linked in the Internet of Everything.
+The Internet of Things itself is only an intermediate stage: In the future, data, people, machines and processes will be linked in the Internet of Everything.
 Other drivers of this development are cloud technologies, big data and IT security.
 Together, they are paving the way for the digital transformation of enterprises.

 Internet of Things